veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 If you want to upload a new data set, Veracity suggests using an existing template such as Poseidon Principles or Sea Cargo Charter.
 You can upload data as a CSV file.

+### To upload a data set from a CSV file
+To upload a data set from a CSV file:
+1. In the **Data catalogue** tab, in the right corner, select **Upload data set**.
+A pop-up window will appear.
+2. In the window, add a CSV file by draging and dropping it or selecting it from your drive.
+You can add only one file.
+The file will be validated, and if there are any errors, Data Workbench will show them.
+After a successful validaton, a pop-up window will appear.
+3. In the window, Data Workbench will show names of the columns in the file and the type of data in them.
+Verify they are correct and edit incorrect column names or data types.
+4. To preview what the data set would look like, select the **Preview** button.
+If everything is correct, at the top of the window, select the **Close preview** button.
+5. To upload the data set, select the **Upload** button.

+After uploading the file, it will be verified and, after a succesful validation, added to the list of data sets.
+You can check the validation status for the data set in the "Data status" column.
+If the validation is unsuccessful, you wil get an email notification explaining what went wrong and how to fix it.

 ### To share a data set
 You can share a snapshot of a data set to file storage in [Data Fabric](https://developer.veracity.com/docs/section/datafabric/datafabric) and specify who can access it and when their access expires.